consinhu/active-directory-GPO/README.md

 <p>In order to create a completely new GPO policy, right-click on your domain of interest and hit "Create a GPO in this domain, and Link it here...".
 When the pop-up appears, fill in the name of the policy you want to add and make sure it is relevant (in this case, I used the name Password Policy)</p>

-<p>Before moving on to the next step, I want to discuss a bit about the different types of group policy settings that appear on the left-hand side of the Group Policy Management Editor.
+<p>Before moving on to the next step, let's discuss a bit about the different types of group policy settings that appear on the left-hand side of the Group Policy Management Editor.
 First, there is Computer Configuration vs. User Configuration.
 Computer Configuration settings apply to the local computer and do not change per user.
 User Configuration settings are the opposite and apply to users as well as can change depending on specific users.
 There is also Policies vs. Preferences.
 Policies settings cannot be changed by users and include password or account lockout policies.
 On the other hand, preferences are settings that can be altered by users and typically include mapped network drives, printers, and desktop shortcuts.
 Don't worry!
 All of this will start to make sense soon.</p>

 <p>In order to navigate to the Password Policy configurations, we will look to the Computer Configuration section.
-This is because a password policy is a type of setting that will not change from user to user and is applies to a computer object, not a user object.
+This is because a password policy is a type of setting that will not change from user to user and is applied to a computer object, not a user object.
 We will then navigate to Windows Settings > Security Settings > Account Policies where we will finally find Password Policy.
 Selecting Password Policy will give us all the different policies for creating, storing, enforcing, etc. passwords.</p>

 <img src="screenshot_5.png">